-- Home equity loan.
-I opened up a HELOC that is maintained for only $75/year.
+- Home equity line of credit – I opened up a HELOC that is maintained for only $75/year.
 If I had to use it in a pinch, this could cover 10-12 months of expenses.

-- I’m decently adept at selling things online (Ebay, Craigslist, FB) and if it really came down to it, I could sell some things.
+- I’m decently adept at selling things online (Ebay, Craigslist, FB) and if it really came down to it, I could sell some of my possessions.
 I’d start with some of my wife’s nice purses (shhh, don’t tell her).

 - Opportunity cost.
 This is a big one.
 Sure, I could have funds in a high-yield savings account like Ally, but with an average yearly inflation rate of 3%, a 1% return simply isn’t enough.
 I wanted to put that money to work.